GuanceCloud/guance-docs/docs/en/application-performance-monitoring/error.md

 ## Data Query and Analysis

 Guance obserever provides powerful query and analysis functions, You can use the time control, search and filter data within a certain time range, quickly filter, customize display columns, export data and other operations.
 Through chart analysis mode, all wrong link data are grouped and counted based on **1-3 labels** in order to reflect the distribution characteristics and trends of wrong links in different groups and at different times and help you quickly find wrong links to locate performance problems.
-See the documentation [observer notes](../getting-started/necessary-for-beginners/explorer-search.md).
+See the documentation [explorer notes](../getting-started/necessary-for-beginners/explorer-search.md).

 ## All errors